Student Disability Resources

 Describe the Classroom Accommodations You May Need:

-All evaluation materials kept in Disability Services are confidential; however, you may wish to share information with an instructor.
+All evaluation materials kept in Student Disability Resources are confidential; however, you may wish to share information with an instructor.
 We will not release any information to others without your permission.

 Know How You Will Be Evaluated:

-If you will be taking accommodated exams through Disability Services, give the instructor an information sheet on testing (available in Disability Services).
+If you will be taking accommodated exams through Student Disability Resources, give the instructor an information sheet on testing (available in Student Disability Resources).
 Be sure that both of you agree on the responsibilities involved in arranging for and taking accommodated exams.

 Come To A Clear Agreement: